How to Deal With Bed Bugs

 Let’s say this up front; the idea that you can buy a specific mattress or mattress accessory to completely prevent or eradicate bed-bugs is patently false.

 You’ll see terms like “bed-bug proof” thrown around often in mattress and box-spring encasement marketing.
 The truth is that the above term is more than a bit nebulous and unspecific.
 It implies that if you put that cover on your bed, you won’t end up with bugs in your bed.

-Putting on a bed-bug proof mattress encasement is a lot like putting on a condom.
-It’s an effective barrier, but its usage is highly specific and only protects a small area against certain things.
+Putting on a bed-bug proof mattress encasement is an effective barrier, but its usage is highly specific and only protects a small area against certain things.

 Bed-bug proof mattresses encasements like this one are typically fashioned out of a thick polyester knit, designed to fit over your mattress and seal tight with a zipper.
 These covers will prevent bed bugs from traveling through the polyester barrier.

 The encasement does not, however, directly kill, repel, or fix a bed bug infestation.
 It simply forms a physical barrier blocking the bugs from playing house on the fabric surface of your mattress.

 Still, putting on a mattress protector is a great idea.
 Any bed bugs directly on the mattress’ surface will be sealed in under the encasement and die without your tasty blood to feed on.
 Any bed bugs outside the barrier will not be able to get through the cover to make their own little home in the folds of your mattress.

 Unfortunately, this doesn’t mean that bed bugs can’t crawl on the surface of your encasement to get to you or hide inside the seams.
 Nor does it mean that the bed bugs in your room can’t simply move from the mattress to your laundry pile, dresser, closet or headboard – there are plenty of places in a bedroom, dorm, or hotel where they love to live.
 They can even lay eggs in your pillows.